raspberrychris/cryptotravellers/content/blog/what-is-fantom-ftm.md

 ## Where can I store FTM?

-Fantom have made a wallet that is a PWA (Progressive web App).
-You can store FTM in a [PWA wallet](https://pwawallet.fantom.network/#/).
+Fantom have made a wallet that is a PWA ([Progressive web App](https://web.dev/progressive-web-apps/)), this allows them to update is easily.
+You can store FTM in Fantom's [PWA wallet](https://pwawallet.fantom.network/#/).

 ## When did Fantom mainnet go live?